Reuven Hammer: Biography

-Hammer earned a doctorate in theology and rabbinical ordination from the Jewish Theological Seminary, and a Ph.D. from Northwestern University.
+Hammer earned a doctorate in theology and rabbinical ordination from the Jewish Theological Seminary of America, as well as a Ph.D. from Northwestern University.

 As president of the 1,500-member Rabbinical Assembly of the Conservative movement in Israel, Hammer authored the movement's official commentary on the prayer book, Or Hadash: A Commentary on Siddur Sim Shalom for Shabbat and Festivals, published in March 2003.
-This work contains the complete text of Siddur Sim Shalom for Shabbat and festivals, surrounded by a comprehensive commentary.
+The work contains the complete text of Siddur Sim Shalom for Shabbat and Jewish holidays, surrounded by a comprehensive commentary.
 The page layout loosely resembles that of the Talmud.
-In 2008 Rabbi Hammer, also authored the commentary for Or Hadash: A Commentary on Siddur Sim Shalom for Weekdays.
+In 2008, Rabbi Hammer also authored the commentary for Or Hadash: A Commentary on Siddur Sim Shalom for Weekdays.

-From October 2005 to July 2007 Hammer was the Interim Rabbi at the New London Synagogue in London, England.
+From October 2005 to July 2007, Hammer was the interim rabbi at the New London Synagogue in London, England.

 Hammer died of a brain tumour on 12 August 2019 in Jerusalem at the age of 86.

 Honors and awards

 In 2003 Hammer was named to the Forward 50 as one of the most influential Jews in the American Jewish community for his achievements as president of the Rabbinical Assembly.
 That same year, he received the Simon Greenberg Award for Lifetime Achievement in the Rabbinate by the Ziegler School of Rabbinic Studies of the University of Judaism (now the American Jewish University).

 His books Sifre: A Taanaitic commentary on the Book of Deuteronomy (1986) and Entering the High Holy Days: A guide to origins, themes, and prayers (2005) were awarded the National Jewish Book Award as the best book of scholarship for their respective years.